 Osteopathy was founded in 1876 by Civil War surgeon Dr. A.T.
 Still.
-The conventional medicine of the time included the use of mercury, laudanum and leeches.
+The conventional medicine of the time included the use of mercury, laudanum, and leeches.
 Where pus was produced by the wound during surgery, it was thought that healing was taking place, whereas it is now known that pus is a sign of infection.

 After the Civil War, Still became a farmer, building and maintaining his own equipment.
-He noticed that a cart wheel which was fitted well and greased allowed the cart to travel faster, made less noise and broke down less.
+He noticed that a cartwheel which was fitted well and greased allowed the cart to travel faster made less noise and broke down less.
 This inspired the notion that the body is “an intricate machine which, if kept in proper adjustment, nourished and cared for, will run smoothly into an old useful age.”
 This formed the basis of Still’s philosophy.

 Still had three children who died from Meningitis.
 He was unable to help them and watched each child die.
 As a response to his loss Still sought and learned new ideas about health.
 It is suggested that he drew inspiration from Native Americans and Chinese immigrants.
 Man’s dominance over nature is questioned by Still’s original philosophy.
-Medicine was viewed as secondary to the healing power of nature, where a person with healthy mind, body and spirit would enjoy abundant health!
+Medicine was viewed as secondary to the healing power of nature, where a person with healthy mind, body, and spirit would enjoy abundant health!

 This experienced battlefield surgeon founded Osteopathy based on the idea that the structure of the body has a profound impact on how the body functions.
 The body cannot be viewed just as a collection of separate tissues; rather dysfunction in one area affects other areas.
-This philosophy of the body being a single unit is underpinned by common sense, where the tendency of medicine is towards high-tech imaging, nano drugs, key-hole surgery and away from addressing the whole person, thus medicine can separate the person into tissues, organs or systems which can mean medicine cannot see the wood for the trees.
+This philosophy of the body is a single unit is underpinned by common sense, where the tendency of medicine is towards high-tech imaging, nano drugs, key-hole surgery and away from addressing the whole person, thus medicine can separate the person into tissues, organs or systems which can mean medicine cannot see the wood for the trees.

-In essence, Still’s Osteopathy started with the manipulation of the connective tissues and joints to affect improvements in function.
+In essence, Still’s Osteopathy started with the manipulation of the connective tissues and joints to effect improvements in function.
 Of the time few people were believed to suffer back pain rather treatment was applied to support infectious diseases that at that time were the epidemic killers.
 Still believed that that the Rule of the Artery is supreme which means circulation is key to health.

 Osteopathy later developed and moved closer to mainstream medicine.
-Today Osteopathy is highly regulated by UK law and is recommended by the National Institute of Clinical Excellence as a safe and appropriate modality for non specific low back pain.
+Today Osteopathy is highly regulated by UK law and is recommended by the National Institute of Clinical Excellence as a safe and appropriate modality for nonspecific low back pain.
 To practice as an Osteopath, practitioners need to be registered and have met the exacting requirements of the General Osteopathic Council’s Register of Osteopaths.
 Undergraduate training requires a minimum of four years full-time study.

 Low Back Pain.
 What is it?

 80% of us experience low back pain at some point in our lives.
 This pain can often resolve itself if the cause is removed.
 For instance, when you change your job and no longer perform bending or twisting tasks the cause is removed and your body heals itself.
 Low back pain occurs where the body’s ability to heal itself is outweighed by the damage being caused.
 The complexity of low back pain is in the variety of the sources of pain.
 People try to make sense of low back pain by using terms like Lumbago or Slipped Disc.
-Understanding low back pain requires the ability to pin-point where the pain where the pain travels to and what movements provoke the pain.
+Understanding low back pain requires the ability to pinpoint where the pain where the pain travels to and what movements provoke the pain.

-Sacroilliac Joint Pain:
+Sacroiliac Joint Pain:

 Intervertebral Disc Pain: